transloadit/uppy/website/src/docs/companion.md

 ### Plugging into an existing express server

-To plug Companion into an existing server, call its `.app` method, passing in an [options](#Options) object as a parameter.
-This returns a server instance that you can mount on a subpath in your Express or app.
+To plug Companion into an existing server, call its `.app()` method, passing in an [options](#Options) object as a parameter.
+This returns an object with an `app` property which is a server instance that you can mount on a subpath in your Express or app.

 ```js
 import express from 'express'